jingcshi/ICON/README.md

     3. Execute the scripts with `python ./FILENAME.py` where `FILENAME` is replaced by the name of the script you wish to run.

 2. Download the pretrained language models from HuggingFace.
-Here we use [BERT](https://huggingface.co/bert-base-cased) for both ret_model and sub_model, and [T5](https://huggingface.co/t5-base) for gen_model.
+Here we use [BERT](https://huggingface.co/bert-base-cased) for both emb_model and sub_model, and [T5](https://huggingface.co/t5-base) for gen_model.

 3. Fine-tune the pretrained language models.
 A demonstration for fine-tuning each model can be found in the notebooks under `/experiments/model_training`.
 Notice that the tuned language models aren't exactly the sub-models to be called by ICON yet.
 An example of wrapping the models for ICON and an entire run can be found at `/demo.ipynb`.